Tagline: A criminal mind in an indestructible body.

 If Hologram Man had been made in the early 1980’s, it may have been deemed futuristic.

-Unfortunately it was made in 1995, a whole year after the original PlayStation was released, and the special effects on show are closer to Sega’s short-lived Mega-CD.
+Unfortunately, it was made in 1995, a whole year after the original PlayStation was released, and the special effects on show are closer to Sega’s short-lived Mega-CD than Sony’s ancient first generation console.
 This movie is about as high-tech as an episode of Quantum Leap.
-You know the kind of production, those where four-inch video phones and bogus Virtual Reality constitute the furthest reaches of technological advancement.
-Everywhere you look there are plastic-shelled soap box cars cruising the streets like humming birds, while time bombs are cheap digital watches taped to Coke cans.
-There is also the central concept itself, one so improbable and with such a short shelf life that the movie is bound to antiquity before production has even ended.
+You know the kind of production, those where four-inch video phones and bogus virtual reality constitute the furthest reaches of technological advancement.

 Computer technology came on leaps and bounds during the mid ’90s, and although extraordinarily primitive when compared with today’s standards, low-budget filmmakers were able to incorporate modern effects at a much more affordable price.
-In 1992, Brett Leonard’s The Lawnmower Man cost $10,000,000 to make, but by ’95 Hologram Man was able to produce computer effects on a par with its groundbreaking predecessor, which had dated at a quite astonishing rate.
+In 1992, Brett Leonard’s The Lawnmower Man cost $10,000,000 to make, but by ’95 Hologram Man was able to produce computer effects on a par with its groundbreaking predecessor, a movie which had dated faster than the last model I-Phone ― well, almost.
 With this increasing accessibility, filmmakers were able to produce high-concept fodder on the cheap, and as a consequence sci-fi schlock would develop a rather profitable niche market, one akin to the horror boom of the previous decade.

-Hologram Man is certainly one of those movies, featuring an all-too-familiar landscape of corrupt power, media-driven indoctrination and a giant bio-dome protecting the wealthy and useful as the rest of society are left at the mercy of a perishing ozone layer.
+Hologram Man is certainly one of those movies, featuring an all-too-familiar landscape of corrupt power, media-driven indoctrination and a giant bio-dome protecting the wealthy and useful as the rest of society are left at the mercy of a perishing Ozone layer.
 In terms of plot, the movie is an almost straight-up rip-off of 1993‘s Stallone Vehicle Demolition Man, and even goes as far as to reference it.
-Five years after super villain Norman Gallagher (Lurie) was sentenced to holographic stasis – a pointless and highly expensive process which sees prisoners leave their bodies indefinitely, pending rehabilitation – a crook nicknamed Slash is up for parole, but our lumbering psycho is destined for atomization, and with the help of a quite improbable pseudo-genius he is released from cybertronic purgatory just in time, returning in the form of an all powerful hologram intent of sticking it to the man.
+Five years after super villain Norman Gallagher (Lurie) was sentenced to holographic stasis — a pointless and highly expensive process which sees prisoners leave their bodies indefinitely pending rehabilitation — a crook nicknamed Slash is up for parole, but our lumbering psycho is destined for atomization, and with the help of a quite improbable pseudo-genius he is released from cybertronic purgatory just in time to cheat death, returning in the form of an all-powerful hologram intent on sticking it to the man.

 The only person who can stop him is Captain Kurt Decoda (Joe Lara), a Courtney Cox lookalike pushed to the brink by Gallagher’s incessant misdeeds.
 Decoda is a cop for the imaginatively named California Corporation, a heinously corrupt council so discreet they use the ‘all seeing eye’ as their insignia.
 So malevolent are the Cal Corp and its autocratic leader Jameson (Nouri) that Gallagher comes across as the true hero of the movie for opposing him, a fact which seems lost on the ideologies of the filmmakers as Slash is demonized for his crusade against deregulated capitalism and the dwindling rights of the common man.